abmaxwell419/airline-satisfaction-analysis/README.md

 ## Data

-The data for this activity includes survey responses from 129,880 customers.
+The data for this project is simualated airline customer survey responses from 129,880 customers provided by Google as part of the Google Advanced Data Analytics Certificate.
 It includes data points such as class, flight distance, and in-flight entertainment, among others.

 ## Code and Resources